Masti (film series): Great Grand Masti (2016)

-The guys laugh it off and proceed towards the haveli, there they meet a very attractive girl who's been living secretly in the haveli as she is alone and has nowhere to go.
-The boys hire her as their maid and each one starts trying to attract her.
-Soon it is revealed that she is indeed Ragini and she informs the boys that one of them must sleep with her in order to free her soul and whoever does so will die.
-The boys get scared and try escaping the mansion but to no avail.
-Prem commits to doing so in front of Ragini to buy them some time and meanwhile they hire Babu Rangeela, a male prostitute to sleep with Ragini.
-But on the last moment their wives show up and Ragini turns Babu into a chicken.
-Ragini makes the boys do weird stuff in front of their wives and in laws who join them at the haveli so they would leave.
-When the boys see that their wives are secretly fasting for them even when Ragini depicted them off as such perverts in front of them, they decide to confront Ragini.
-The meet Ragini and tell her they won't sleep with her and she can't harm them as their wives are fasting for their long lives.
-Ragini hurts them but they light fire around her and call her father's spirit to help them.
-Rather Babu's spirit comes (who was cooked by the three wives) and does Masti with Ragini hence satisfying her urge.
-Babu and Ragini leave the world together and the three couples live happily ever after.
+The guys laugh it off and proceed towards the haveli, where they meet a very attractive girl who has been living secretly in the haveli, as she is alone and has nowhere to go.
+The boys hire her as their maid, and each one starts trying to attract her.
+Soon, it is revealed that she is indeed Ragini, and she informs the boys that one of them must sleep with her to free her soul, and whoever does so will die.
+The boys get scared and try to escape the mansion, but to no avail.
+Prem commits to doing so in front of Ragini to buy them some time, and meanwhile, they hire Babu Rangeela, a male prostitute, to sleep with Ragini.
+But at the last moment, their wives show up, and Ragini turns Babu into a chicken.
+Ragini makes the boys do weird stuff in front of their wives and in-laws who join them at the haveli, so they would leave.
+When the boys see that their wives are secretly fasting for them, even when Ragini depicted them as such perverts in front of them, they decide to confront Ragini.
+They meet Ragini and tell her they will not sleep with her, and she cannot harm them as their wives are fasting for their long lives.
+Ragini hurts them, but they light fire around her and call her father's spirit to help them.
+Rather, Babu's spirit comes (who was cooked by the three wives) and does Masti with Ragini, hence satisfying her urge.
+Babu and Ragini leave the world together, and the three couples live happily ever after.

 Mastiii 4 (2025)

-The makers are working on the next, fourth and final installment of the franchise.
-The first three installments were directed by Indra Kumar but according to the recent reports the fourth installment will be helmed by filmmaker Milap Zaveri.
+The makers are working on the next, fourth installment of the franchise.
+The first three installments were directed by Indra Kumar, but according to recent reports, the fourth installment will be helmed by filmmaker Milap Zaveri.

-A close source to the development revealed, “Yes, its true.
+A close source to the development revealed, “Yes, it's true.
 They are planning to revive the Masti franchise.
-It is expected to be one of the first of its kind in sex comedies and the makers are keen on wanting to take it ahead.
-In fact, the script is ready and Milap Zaveri has also come on board as the director.”
-When asked further about the casting, the source added, “Riteish Deshmukh, Vivek Oberoi, and Aftab Shivdasani are aware of this and they can't wait to reunite.
-They last came together for this film, almost seven years ago.
+It is expected to be one of the first of its kind in sex comedies, and the makers are keen on wanting to take it ahead.
+In fact, the script is ready, and Milap Zaveri has also come on board as the director.”
+When asked further about the casting, the source added, “Riteish Deshmukh, Vivek Oberoi, and Aftab Shivdasani are aware of this, and they can't wait to reunite.
+They last came together for this film almost seven years ago.
 But the makers are currently busy looking for the leading ladies and are yet to finalize on the same”.

-Masti is releasing on 21st November 2025.
+Mastiii 4 released on 21st November 2025.

 The teaser of the movie was released on 23rd September.

+Masti 5 (2028)

+The makers are working on the next, fifth and final installment of the franchise.